 Potentially you could damage either yourself, your house or your van.

 The legal way in Australia, is to go through the ampfibian power adapter.
 It’s designed and rated to meet Australian standards.

 Air conditioning units in caravans can use between 5 and 10 amps on their own.
 On a side note they also do not run off DC power.
-Combined a microwave and the coffee machine could also draw the same.
-So with that in mind it's not that hard to draw 15 amps.
-You're best to play it safe and legal and get the right tools for the job.
+A microwave and the coffee machine run at the same time could also draw the same.
+So with that in mind it’s not that hard to draw 15 amps.
+You’re best to play it safe and legal and get the right tools for the job.